stephenmm/vim-mercenary/README.markdown

 ============

 I'm not going to lie to you; mercenary.vim may very well be the worst Mercurial wrapper of all time.

+This is my fork of Jamie Wong's great work.
+I needed to modify it slightly to work with subrepos.
+So far I have only got the HGblame working with subrepos.

 Show and Tell
 -------------